Travel in India, Our Favourite Country to Travel.

 We did OK, but we had some tough times.

-If you’re just going on a short 2-3 week holiday, fine, no problem, or maybe taking some sort of guided tour with air conditioning and transport pre-arranged, but longer trips with constant moving around, no, it’s not for kids.
+If you’re just going on a short 2-3 week holiday, fine, no problem, or maybe taking a guided tour with air conditioning and transport pre-arranged, but longer trips with constant moving around, no, it’s not for very small kids.

 I have many reasons for saying that, the intense heat could be too much for them, the safety concerns on trains and buses, the restricted diet that inevitably causes weight loss and decreased immune function, tummy bugs and high fevers that little ones just can’t cope with and the constant crowds and sensory bombardment.